Graduate Student Teaching Guidelines

 - details about compensation

-- Teaching Fellows should undergo training and supervision that adequately prepares them for their teaching responsibilities and facilitates their professional development.
-If a department or program is dissatisfied with a Teaching Fellow's work, a review of his or her performance is undertaken in a timely fashion.
-The DGS or faculty member in charge must inform the student in writing of his or her concerns, offer specific recommendations for improving performance and give the student time to respond.
-If the student fails to meet these requirements, he or she may be considered no longer to be in good administrative standing.
+- Teaching Fellows should undergo training and supervision that adequately prepare them for their teaching responsibilities and facilitate their professional development.
+If a department or program is dissatisfied with a Teaching Fellow's performance, a review of his or her performance should be undertaken in a timely fashion.
+The DGS or faculty member in charge must inform the student in writing of his or her concerns, offer specific recommendations for improving performance, and give the student time to respond.
+If the student’s performance fails to improve, he or she will no longer to be considered to be in good academic standing.

-- Despite efforts to ensure that procedures for making teaching assignments are fair and training for teaching responsibilities is adequate, disagreements and misunderstandings may arise.
-Graduate students and faculty should make every effort to resolve these differences by working together toward an agreeable solution.
-If these measures fail, they may elevate them to the appropriate dean in GSAS.
-If the dean is unable to resolve the conflict, students may resort to the GSAS grievance procedure.
+- Despite efforts to ensure that procedures for making teaching assignments are fair and that training for teaching responsibilities is adequate, disagreements and misunderstandings may arise.
+Graduate students and faculty should make every effort to resolve these differences by working together toward a satisfactory resolution.
+If these measures fail, they may elevate them to the Associate Dean of Academic and Student Affairs at GSAS.
+If the dean is unable to resolve the matter, students may choose to resort to the internal GSAS grievance procedure.

-Graduate students on Graduate School funding are discouraged from accepting teaching appointments at Columbia University affiliates, such as Barnard, Jewish Theological Seminary, Union Theological Seminary, and Teachers College.
-Under no circumstances will employment over 20 hours be approved.
-Students found in violation of the GSAS employment policy will be asked to terminate their employment or may forfeit their GSAS funding.
-International students should be aware that more stringent limits on employment apply to them and should consult the International Students and Scholars Office.
+Graduate students on Graduate School funding are discouraged from accepting teaching appointments at Columbia–affiliated institutions such as Barnard, Jewish Theological Seminary, Union Theological Seminary, and Teachers College.
+Under no circumstances will employment totaling over twenty hours be approved.
+Students found in violation of this maximum number of hours will be asked to terminate their employment or may forfeit their GSAS funding.
+International students should be especially aware that stringent limits on employment apply to them, and should consult the International Students and Scholars Office.

-Departments must train graduate students to teach in the department.
-This training can be set up as a course that precedes or accompanies the teaching.
-The course should be listed on the student’s transcript.
-In all cases, Teaching Fellows should be given very clear instructions about their teaching responsibilities and their training requirements.
+Departments must train and supervise graduate students who teach in the department.
+This training may be set up as a course that precedes or accompanies the teaching.
+When it exists, such a course should be listed on the student’s transcript.
+Teaching Fellows should be given clear instructions about their teaching responsibilities and about their training requirements.

 Graduate students given their own sections of introductory or upper-level courses should receive substantial preparatory training, including both practical advice and exposure to pedagogical methodologies.
-Whenever possible, this training should be designed as a course that could use a combination of formal meetings, workshops/discussion groups, and at-home assignments, including readings and written assignments of various kinds.
-Examples of written assignments could include (depending upon the course and the Teaching Fellow's duties), practice in creating lecture notes, questions for discussion, assignments, and exam questions for the students.
+Whenever possible, this training should be designed as a course that could use a combination of formal meetings, workshops/discussion groups, and at-home assignments, including relevant readings and written assignments.
+Examples of written assignments could include, depending upon the course and the Teaching Fellow's duties, practice in creating class organization and lecture notes, questions for discussion, assignments, and exam questions.

 Teaching Fellows who teach their own course should receive ongoing mentoring on all aspects of their teaching, including preparing class plans/notes, designing a syllabus, creating assignments and exams, leading discussions, and grading written work.

 Each department should develop procedures for evaluating both the departmental training and the performance of the Teaching Fellows.
-In addition, there should be a clear understanding of what constitutes unacceptable performance Each semester, departments should read the official course evaluations for each Teaching Fellow and address quickly and directly any deficiencies or problems that they may reveal.
+In addition, there should be a clear understanding among all concerned about what constitutes unacceptable performance.
+Each semester, the director of graduate student teaching should read the official course evaluations for each Teaching Fellow, and address quickly and directly any deficiencies or problems that they may reveal.